ArshadChowdhury/image-gallery/README.md

 ### Then we'd have to install all the dependency by running `yarn` or `yarn install` or `npm install` in terminal.

 ### Then after all the dependencies are downloaded we can run `npm run dev` or `yarn dev` and we should have the project running at `http://localhost:5173/` by default by Vite.

+### We can sort all images, have a featured image, delete multiple images (not permanently),